Estonian Film Institute

+Up until 2013 the institution was known as the Estonian Film Foundation (Eesti Filmi Sihtasutus).

+In December 2022 the organization released a new website in collaboration with the National Archives of Estonia called Arkaader.
+The aim of this project is to make the Estonian film heritage more available to both local and international audiences.

 Estonia is a member of European Film Promotion, Media Plus, European Audiovisual Observatory, and Eurimages.

 On 29 April 2022, the Estonian government announced that it raised Film Estonia’s 2022 cash-rebate budget from €2 million to €5.4 million with a net impact on the local economy of at least €8 million.